Supreme Court justices face protests, paid sightings - NewsBreak

 On Sunday, Transportation Secretary Pete Buttigieg defended the protesters against Kavanaugh who gathered outside Morton’s Steakhouse in an interview.

 In response to Kavanaugh’s dining experience, Buttigieg’s husband, Chasten, tweeted in response to the news: “Sounds like he just wanted some privacy to make his own dining decisions.”
 This was meant to be a shot toward Kavanaugh’s vote to overturn Roe v.
-Wade, ending a woman’s constitutional right to an abortion.Biden says he’s mulling health emergency for abortion access
+Wade, ending a woman’s constitutional right to an abortion.Biden signs order on abortion access

 Buttigieg defended his husband’s response, saying that, “When public officials go into public life, we should expect two things: One, that you should always be free from violence, harassment, and intimidation … and two, you’re never going to be free from criticism or peaceful protest, people exercising their First Amendment rights.”